 Ask Them to Pay for the Entire Wedding

-In some families it's taken for granted that the bride's family will pay for the majority of costs.
+In some families, it's taken for granted that the bride's family will pay for the majority of costs.
 Your parents might even have a separate bank account where they saved for this big day.
-But don't be the spoiled brat who just assumes: it's not only obnoxious, it also often leads to disappointment.
+However, don't be the spoiled brat who just assumes this to be true—it's not only obnoxious, it also often leads to disappointment.

-Instead, be direct and to the point.
-"Will you be able to pay for our wedding?"
-If they say yes, they were planning on paying for it, it's appropriate to ask what size budget they were planning for.
+The better approach is to be direct and to the point: "Will you be able to pay for our wedding?"
+If your parents say yes, they were planning to pay for it, it's appropriate to ask what size budget they had in mind.
 If they say no, tame your inner brat and don't get upset.
 It's a gift, not an obligation.
-I suggest you bring with you this guide to who traditionally pays for the wedding

-When you've got divorced parents, stepparents, and other kinds of blended families, money woes can add to already existing tension.
-To make things fair, say to each parent, "We're asking each of our parents to contribute 1/5th of the wedding budget.
+When you have divorced parents, step-parents, and other kinds of blended families, money woes can add to already existing tensions.
+To make things fair, you might say to each parent, "We're asking each of our parents to contribute 1/5th of the wedding budget.
 Is that something that you will be able to give us?"

-How Do They Want to Participate in the Wedding?
+Ask How They'd like to Participate in the Wedding

 This is perhaps the most natural way to do it.
 Simply ask, "How do you want to be a part of wedding planning?"
-If they don't bring up money, you can add, "Would you be able to financially contribute?"
-This also helps avoid hurt feelings by making sure they're present for the parts of planning that matter to them most.
+If they don't bring up money, you can add, "Would you be able to contribute financially?"
+This also helps avoid hurt feelings by making sure your parents are present for the parts of planning that matter to them most.